-Motutapu Island had been home to Māori for several generations before the eruption of Rangitoto about 1400 AD.
+Motutapu Island had been home to Māori for several generations before the eruption of Rangitoto about 1400 CE.
 Although many villages and gardens were destroyed, the eruption also provided fertile new soils, encouraging re-settlement.
 Archaeologists have recorded over 300 Māori sites, including headland pā such as this one at Station Bay.

 Using this item